Amulgupta/Pycalci/README.md

 # Pycalci
-This is a python program generated calculator with basic functions
+This is a python program generated calculator with basic functions.